alan-turing-institute/data-safe-haven/docs/safe_haven_administrator_guide.md

 2. Synchronisation of the internal mirror with the external mirror (a `push` update)

 This may take an hour or two but should solve the missing package problem.

+## :fast_forward: Unpeering package mirrors
+The `Apply_Network_Configuration.ps1` script ensures that the SRE is peered to the correct mirror network.
+However, if you need to unpeer the mirror networks for some reason (e.g. while preparing an SRE subscription for re-use), you can run the unpeering script separately as described below.

+> :warning: You will not normally need to do this - think carefully before doing so!

+On your **deployment machine**.
+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
+- Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
+- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
+  - NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
+- Run `./Unpeer_Sre_And_Mirror_Networks.ps1 -configId <SRE config ID>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using.